Running Benefits: What Muscles Does the Treadmill Work?

 - Breathe effectively.
 By breathing through your nose and out through your mouth while engaging your core, you will contract your abs.
 I always work to get my breathing into a step-count rhythm.

 The gastrocnemius and soleus are the muscles that make up your calf at the back of your lower leg.
-They stabilize you as you walk or run, so they are important muscles to keep healthy.
+They stabilize you as you walk or run, so they are important muscles to keep you healthy.

 Whether you are walking or running, the treadmill is great for your calves.
 However, there are things that you can do to make the treadmill a more effective workout for your calves: